-- 1. Infill development will be supported for gaps in existing built frontages, providing: - a.
+- 1. Infill development will be supported for gaps in existing built frontages in sustainable locations within settlements, providing: - a.
 The scheme fronts the road, continuing the existing building line and orientation of properties; - b.
 The scheme complements the site and local context in terms of scale, height massing, siting, set back of building frontages, patterns of garden space, and other characteristics of the area; - c.
 The scheme does not involve the complete or substantial loss of garden space of existing properties; - d.
 The scheme maintains gaps for maintenance between it and existing properties.